cgsimmons/covid-graph/README.md

 -   disableRecovered: Remove recovered case data from results
 -   disableDeaths: emove deaths data from results

-## Additional Details

-This is setup to support lambda functions as a stateless service.
-This is accomplished via a combination of serverless-http along with netlify-lambda.
-The netlify.toml designates the build process and redirects required for lambda routes deployment on netlify.

 ## Examples

 -   `curl "https://covid-graph.cgsimmons.dev/graph?disableCases=true&disableRecovered=true"`